Business Meal Deduction: What Counts & What Doesn’t

 Chef preparing food.
 Tax deductions for food and beverage businesses.

-Nothing makes a business owner’s stomach drop quite like a notice from the IRS.
-Meal and entertainment expenses are one of the first things auditors look at because it’s an area where mistakes are common.
-The best way to avoid that stress is to have your records in perfect order from the start.
-Solid documentation and a clear understanding of the rules are your best defense.
-Knowing the ins and outs of tax deductions for food and beverage businesses gives you the confidence that every claim is justified and defensible.
-Here, we’ll cover the common mistakes and show you how to build a rock-solid paper trail that protects your business.
+That notice from the IRS in your mailbox?
+It’s enough to make any business owner’s stomach drop.
+Meal and entertainment expenses are one of the first things auditors scrutinize because it’s an area ripe with mistakes.
+Your best defense is having perfect records from the start.
+A solid understanding of the business meal deduction gives you the confidence that every claim is justified and defensible.
+Let’s cover the most common mistakes and show you exactly how to build a rock-solid paper trail that protects your business and your peace of mind.

 Key Takeaways